 President Johnson, Secretary of Defense McNamara, and General Westmoreland could not foresee that the extensive television coverage of the Vietnam War would undermine their storytelling.
 Exactly one year to the day after President Johnson pressed Congress to pass the Gulf of Tonkin Resolution, Morley Safer on a CBS newscast showed American citizens sitting in their living rooms the good guys burning Vietnamese houses made of bamboo walls and roofs thatched with elephant grass in hamlets that had only old people and young children.
 Safer concluded his report from Cam Ne, Vietnam with a negative assessment of the first year of the Vietnam War: “There is little doubt that American firepower can win a military victory here.
 But to a Vietnamese peasant whose home means a lifetime of back-breaking labor it will take more than presidential promises to convince him that we are on his side.”

 On February 1, 1968, NBC ran film footage of General Nguyễn Ngọc Loan, the national police chief of South Vietnam, executing a Vietcong fighter, Nguyễn Văn Lém, in Saigon.
-(See the photograph taken by Eddie Adams and used here by permission of the Associated Press.)
-Shortly after this event, Walter Cronkite traveled to Vietnam to cover the aftermath of the Tet Offensive.
-When he returned, the most trusted television reporter in America, told his viewers, “It seems now more certain than ever that the bloody experience of Vietnam is to end in a stalemate. . . .
+(See the photograph taken by Eddie Adams here) Shortly after this event, Walter Cronkite traveled to Vietnam to cover the aftermath of the Tet Offensive.
+When he returned, the most trusted television reporter in America, told his viewers, “It seems now more certain than ever that the bloody experience of Vietnam is to end in a stalemate….
 It is increasingly clear to this reporter that the only rational way out [of the Vietnam War] then will be to negotiate, not as victors, but as an honorable people who lived up to their pledge to defend democracy and did the best they could.”

 The iconic photograph that sickened and turned many Americans against the war was taken by AP photographer Nick Ut.
 The photograph shows Phan Thị Kim Phúc, a nine-year-old girl, running naked on a road after being severely burned on her back by a South Vietnamese napalm attack.
-(The photograph of Phan Thị Kim Phúc is used here by permission of the Associated Press.)
+(The photograph of Phan Thị Kim Phúc can be seen here.)

 Television and photojournalism brought the cruelties and suffering of war into American homes and questioned President Johnson’s narrative that the jungle war was a struggle for freedom on every front and that its purpose was peace; as a result, Americans divided into two camps, those opposed to the war and those adhering to the carry-over story from World War II.
 Nevertheless, the Cold War against the Evil Empire united most Americans.